 Seattle’s Child: How are you feeling emotionally as you look toward your labor day?

 Erin Wilcox: The one thing that was really troubling me was the idea of giving birth in relative isolation if I were to have tested positive.
 Plus I’m the kind of person who wants to give birth in the most natural setting possible — ideally I’d be in a natural hot springs tucked behind a waterfall somewhere with my husband and lots of skilled hands nearby.
 I don’t know what it would really be like giving birth in an isolated ward, but the images that came to mind when I imagined it were worrisome.
 I would have tempered those with research, though, and relying on the strength of my spirituality if I’d had to do it.

-SC: What are you doing to keep sane in the midst of all this unknown?
+Seattle’s Child: As an expectant mom during Covid-19, what are you doing to keep sane in the midst of the unknown?

 Erin Wilcox: Just putting one foot in front of the other.
 There’s plenty to focus on besides “what-ifs” as we try to keep up with the ever-changing landscape.

 Seattle’s Child: What thoughts have you had about bringing your baby into a world deeply impacted by the pandemic, with many countries expecting recession, if not depression?

 Erin Wilcox: There’s so much impacting the world right now, from global warming to cyber warfare and, as my preferred presidential candidate Marianne Williamson put it, “dark psychic forces.”
 I don’t know what lasting effects the pandemic will have, but we will teach our baby about the importance of being good to one another.
 That is what we can ultimately control.